stefanocampanella/MHPC-project/docs/motivations/hpc.md

-# The Need for HPC
+# The need for HPC

 ```{epigraph}
 HPC is the art of taking a CPU-bound computation and making it I/O bound